nicosuave/sqlctx-extension/README.md

 # sqlctx-extension

 Enclosed is a [Zed](https://zed.dev/) extension for [sqlctx](https://github.com/nicosuave/sqlctx).
-It makes it effortless to draw SQL databases into context in Zed editor's AI panel.
+It makes it effortless to draw SQL database table definitions and sample data into context in Zed editor's AI panel.

 ## Usage